arcus-azure/arcus.observability/docs/versioned_docs/version-v2.4/03-Guidance/use-with-dotnet-and-functions.md

 ---
-title: "Using Arcus & Serilog in .NET Core and/or Azure Functions"
+title: "Using Arcus & Serilog in Azure Functions"
 layout: default
 ---

-# Using Arcus & Serilog in .NET Core and/or Azure Functions
+# Using Arcus & Serilog in Azure Functions

 When using Arcus Observability & Serilog it is mandatory that your application is configured correctly to ensure everything works smoothly and all features are working fine.